How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 3. Registering the property in the new owner’s name

-The important point to remember is that the steps and requirements may vary depending on the housing project/society, location and type of property.
+The key point is that the steps and requirements can change depending on the housing project, location, and property type.

 After purchasing a property, you must transfer ownership into the buyer’s name.